Click on an item in the set below to see more info.

 Know That Competition Can Be Healthy

-If you feel like you’re constantly hearing variations on “It’s not fair!” or “She got more than me…You must love her more!” rest assured that these reactions are completely normal, as hard as it can be for parents to hear it.
+Rest assured that these reactions are completely normal, as hard as they can be for parents to hear.
 “From the time younger siblings are born, they’re looking up to their older siblings and mimicking sibling behaviors,” says Cassatly.

 Be Honest With Yourself